Blank (2009 film)

 Blank is a 2009 French drama, written and directed by Cyril de Gasperis.
 Its original French title is L'absence.

 Plot

-Home care assistant, Felicia is charged with spending her days with Anna, a woman in her sixties who suffers from dementia and requires constant care.
+Home care assistant, Felicia is charged with spending her days with Anna, a woman in her sixties who has dementia and requires constant care.
 When Anna's husband vanishes, the two women then continue their life together in a world apart, losing slowly all sense of time and self.